psm14/mcp-dominos-pizza/docs/mcp-dominos-design.md

         "properties": {
           "code": {
             "type": "string",
-            "description": "Menu code for the item"
+            "description": "Menu code for the item (e.g., '14SCREEN' for large hand tossed pizza)" },
-          },
           "options": {
             "type": "object",
-            "description": "Customization options for the item"
+            "description": "Customization options for the item using single-letter codes from Domino's menu toppings (see 'Topping and Option Codes' section)"
           },
           "quantity": {
             "type": "integer",